Visiting Hours

 Patients in Isolation

-1. Up to two visitors, over the age of 12, at a time in the patient’s room.
+1. Up to two visitors at a time in the patient’s room.

 2. Visitors will be required to wear appropriate PPE to enter a patient’s room.